ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/plesk_mysql.md

 # Connecting to MySQL via SSH

 In Linux, the most commonly used method of connecting to MySQL is by using the `mysql` command within the command line interface.
-You are unable to do that on a server using Plesk as it's control panel, when you type `mysql` and hit enter you will be greeted with an Access Denied message.
+You are unable to do that on a server using Plesk, however.
+When you type `mysql` and hit enter you will be greeted with an Access Denied message.

 ## Version >11